stribny/sidewinder/docs/howto/server-management.md

 - `make deploy` - Deploys a new application version (use `APP_VERSION` env var for a specific version)
 - `make login` - Gives you a remote SSH shell to your server
 - `make status` - Gives you status of all important services running (application, database, Redis, queue, webserver)
+- `make dbshell` - Gives you a remote database shell to your database server
 - `make appservicelog` - Prints the last application service logs
 - `make queueservicelog`- Prints the last queue service logs
 - `make webserverservicelog`- Prints the last web server service logs